barthh/api-imdb/README.md

 ### Run tests

 A test on your API Key is done when you start the application.

-To test manually the application you can do as follow :
+To test manually the package you can do as follow:

-Use pytests command :
 ```python
 pipenv run pytest
 ```

+NB : There are no tests for the app at this time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>